api3dao/old-api3-docs/docs/airnode/v0.2/reference/specifications/airnode-abi-specifications.md

 ## Example encoding

-If we wanted to encode the following API call parameters
+To encode the following API call parameters

 ```json
 {